 - Attend all teacher meetings

-- Keep the office informed of any problems (disciplinary or otherwise) you are having with students or concerns you have about students.
+- Keep the office informed of any problems (disciplinary or otherwise) you are having with students and any concerns you have about students

 - Keep the office informed of extended absences of students